.NET 1.1C# Program Flow Control: The While Loops

 The While Loop

-The while loop allows the programmer to indicate 'while a condition is true, loop through the following command(s).
-The syntax for the statement reads in much the same way:
+The while loop allows you to indicate 'while a condition is true, loop through the following command(s).
+The syntax for the statement is:

 while (condition) command;